samaphp/lg-agents/Readme.md

-# Sample AI Agent using LangGraph
+# Sample AI Agent using LangGraph and CrewAI

-This work is based on [this repo](https://github.com/JoshuaC215/agent-service-toolkit) which was created by [JoshuaC215](https://github.com/JoshuaC215).
+This work is originallybased on [this repo](https://github.com/JoshuaC215/agent-service-toolkit) which was created by [JoshuaC215](https://github.com/JoshuaC215).
 Thanks!

 This also uses the great product [Browser Use](https://browseruse.com/) to browse the web.